prakhar1989/docker-curriculum/README.md

 While running the command yourself, make sure to replace my username with yours.
 This username should be the same on you created when you registered on [Docker hub](https://hub.docker.com).
 If you haven't done that yet, please go ahead and create an account.
 The `docker build` command is quite simple - it takes an optional tag name with `-t` and a location of the directory containing the `Dockerfile`.

 If you don't have the `python-3:onbuild` image, the client will first pull the image and then create your image.
 Hence, your output on running the command will look different from mine.
-See carefully and you'll notice that the on-build triggers were executed correctly.
+Look carefully and you'll notice that the on-build triggers were executed correctly.
 If everything went well, your image should be ready!
 Run `docker images` and see if your image shows.

-The last step in this section is to run the image and see if it actually works.
+The last step in this section is to run the image and see if it actually works (replacing my username with yours).
 ```
 $ docker run -p 8888:5000 prakhar1989/catnip
  * Running on http://0.0.0.0:5000/ (Press CTRL+C to quit)
 ```
-Head over to the URL above and your app should be live.
+Head over to the URL specified, where your app should be live.

 <img src="https://raw.githubusercontent.com/prakhar1989/docker-curriculum/master/images/catgif.png" title="static">